What is Responsible Investment?

 In each of these sectors, more than 63% of the public wanted their KiwiSaver fund to avoid investing (up to 93% for animal cruelty and human rights violations).

-Yet Mindful Money analysis shows that only 1% of funds have a policy to exclude the 'sin stocks' (tobacco, alcohol, gambling and pornography), and only 2% have a policy to avoid investing in fossil fuels.
+Yet Mindful Money analysis showed in 2019 that only 1% of funds have a policy to exclude the 'sin stocks' (tobacco, alcohol, gambling and pornography), and only 2% have a policy to avoid investing in fossil fuels.
+The transparency that Mindful Money has provided, and the growth of ethical investing, have encouraged fund providers to stregntehn their exclusions.
+By end March 2021, 15% of KiwiSaver funds had exclusions for fossil fuels.

 Exclusion through divestment has traditionally been focused on excluding 'sin stocks' on moral and religious grounds.
 However, there has been a powerful divestment campaign focused on fossil fuels in recent years, led by the climate change campaign group 350.org.
 By the start of 2021, almost US$14 trillion had been divested from companies involved in fossil fuel exploration and extraction.